zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.8.2 =
+* fix minified punycode.js not generated because of ECMA6 not supported by YUI...

+= 4.8.1 =
+* fix notice that would not dismiss

+= 4.8.0 =
+* propose best plans options for optimizing all images
+* option to optimize or not the found unlisted thumbs, alert the user about them.
+* convert png to jpeg also when doing bulk if option set.
+Also search for usages of the image and replace the URLs in the content.
+* fix compatbility problem with S3 Offload which caused sending two different sets of URLs for an image.
+* trim site_url output - found a client case where it ended with a tab...
+* all wp_options with autoload=no
+* subscribe and get the API Key directly from the plugin
+* minify all js and css files
+* performance improvements for the picture tag generation
+* retina versions of the icons
+* fix compatibility with PHP 5.3 for using class:: inside closures
+* fix "Optimize 0 thumbnails" in column menu generated from Javascript.

 = 4.7.2 =
 * fix wrong use of _ function which displayed warning